 Our Graduate Diploma in Politics is a nine-month full-time course which provides a bridge between undergraduate and postgraduate study.
-Our course is for you if you already have an undergraduate degree, but not in politics, and therefore need further study before taking politics at Masters level.
+Our course is for you if you already have an undergraduate degree, but not in politics, and therefore need further study before taking politics at the Masters level.

 You develop your knowledge and understanding of the major theoretical and conceptual foundations of political science, and master the necessary quantitative methods for your study of politics.